blaaycub/magic_conch/README.md

 # magic_conch - created in Pycharm

-This magic conch app was created to help determine if the Ever Given will ever be freed from the Suez Canal.
+This Magic Conch app was created to help determine if the Ever Given will ever be freed from the Suez Canal.

 All hail the Magic Conch!